 - Distribution of surveys to community audiences (in multiple languages when appropriate)

 - Translations of the input received from native languages to English

 The Partnership compensated the Community Organizations for this work.

 — Established Charity Challenge to increase awareness of project and increase survey responses.
 The Partnership established $10,000 to be shared by Friends of Trees, Oregon Food Bank, Oregon Historical Society, and The Freshwater Trust based on the percentage of votes each charity receives on the completed surveys.
 The four charities promoted the surveys to their members, which increased the number of surveys submitted on-line.
 Over 650 completed surveys include votes for the four non-profits.

 — Developed the On the Waterfront monthly speaker series to increase interest and awareness about the Willamette River and Superfund Site, and direct people to learn more through the Portland Harbor Partnership website.
 The January kick-off event had a standing room only crowd of 230 people.

 — Website, Facebook, and Email Listserv (as of June 7, 2013)

 - Over 46,000 page views of the Partnership website

 - Over 400 people signed up to receive email updates

-— Surveys: Through all of these efforts, over 1500 surveys were completed through March 31, 2012.
-Portland State University will be summarizing the results in a report due at the end of April.
+— Surveys: Through all of these efforts, over 1780 surveys were completed through March 31, 2012.
+Portland State University summarized the results in the report linked to above.